mercedes-benz/mo360-ftk/docs/content/what-is-ftk.md

 ## Brief overview

-The Daimler MO360 Frontend Toolkit (FTK) is a toolkit for creating modern Web-Applications.
+The Mercedes-Benz MO360 Frontend Toolkit (FTK) is a toolkit for creating modern Web-Applications.

 To be more specific: for Single-Page-Applications (SPA) based on [React and TypeScript](../faq/why-react-and-typescript.md).
 It contains various tools and libraries for [common use cases and problems](#common-use-cases-and-problems) and provides several built-in features for better [developer experience](#developer-experience).